Septias/specs/group-membership/README.md

    and from device B send a message saying it has removed everyone from the group before device A was removed, effectively destroying the group.

-   We assume no device is going to do such attack.
+   We assume no device is going to do such an attack.
    Some security mechanism can be bolted on later, like ignoring messages from non-member devices if they appear to arrive significantly late,